 4. Keep Your Agents Happy

-According to Contact Center Pipeline agent attrition is a top challenge.
+Agent attrition is a top challenge.
 Studies have shown that call center agents quit most often because of their work environments rather than their compensation.
-Companies need to find more ways to increase agent engagement, improve coaching, and motivate employees.
+Companies need to find more ways to increase agent engagement, improve coaching, and motivate call center employees.
 Find regular activities to implement here.

 5. Allow Agents to Go Above and Beyond the Call of Duty